 3. Sip Some Ginger Tea

-Ginger is most often recommended as a way of easing digestion and reducing nausea, but it may also help with migraines.
+Ginger is most often recommended as a way of easing digestion and reducing nausea, but it's also a home remedy for head pain relief.
 A November 2020 meta-analysis of randomized controlled studies in The American Journal of Emergency Medicine found that eating ginger was a substantial source of headache relief.

 The natural root can be used in a variety of dishes (think: ginger chicken) but can also be enjoyed as a sweet, herbal tea.
 To make it at home, peel and thinly slice a 1-inch piece of ginger and add it to a saucepan with a cup of water.
 Bring the mixture to a boil, then simmer it for five to 10 minutes.
 Strain the tea and serve it with a bit of honey and a slice of lemon.